kennic/FrameLayoutKit/README.md

 ```
 ![Hello World](/helloWorld.png "Hello World")

-Or you can use operand syntax:
+Or you can use operand syntax for shorter/cleaner code:

 ```swift
 let frameLayout = HStackLayout {